Rg0501/E-banking-under-The-Spark-Foundation-/README.md

 # E-banking-under-The-Spark-Foundation-
+This task was given by The Spark Foundation.
-technlogy used jsp n servlet , this web application is mainly work on transfer of money between two users.
+The main idea for this web application was transfer of money between two user and technlogy used jsp n servlet .